opnx-github/opnx-policies/Privacy Policy.md

 **Retention period for personal information**

 We keep your personal information for as long as the Personal Information is needed for its intended purpose.
-We may also keep a copy of your Personal Information for archival purposes for a minimum period of five years to comply with laws and regulations, and to support any potential legal claims.
+We may also keep a copy of your Personal Information for archival purposes for a minimum period of seven years to comply with laws and regulations, and to support any potential legal claims.

 **Review of this privacy policy**